 No student shall be denied an education solely by reason of head lice infestation and his/her educational program shall be restricted only to the extent necessary to minimize the risk of transmitting the infestation.

-Prior to readmission, satisfactory evidence must be provided to school personnel that the student has been treated for pediculosis (head lice).
+Prior to readmission, satisfactory evidence must be submitted to school personnel that the student has been treated for pediculosis (head lice).
+This evidence may include but not be limited to:

 Treatment and prevention procedures shall be developed by the director of schools in consultation with the school nurse and distributed to all classroom teachers.
 These procedures shall also be distributed to the parent/guardian of any child that has pediculosis.